waydabber/BetterDisplay/README.md

 An unsigned beta release is [also provided](https://github.com/waydabber/BetterDummy/releases/tag/v1.0.0-beta1).

+## Don't forget to check out

+**If you like this app, you'll like [MonitorControl](https://monitorcontrol.app) even more!** Control the brightness, volume of your external display like it would be a native Apple display!

 ## Special Thanks

-Some of the code and the basic technique was taken from [FluffyDisplay](https://github.com/tml1024/FluffyDisplay).
+The basic idea and some of the code was adapted from [FluffyDisplay](https://github.com/tml1024/FluffyDisplay).
 Thanks to [@tml1024](https://github.com/tml1024)!

 ## How to help

 You can contribute to the code.
-If you want to donate or buy me a lunch, please let me know!
+If you want to donate or buy me a lunch, please let me know! :)